OpenMined/PySyft/docs/source/guides/data-owner/02-create-account-configure-pb.rst

 create an account for the user, you must first ``import`` OpenMined's ``private`` deep learning library: PySyft.

-Lets import Syft by running the below cell:
+Let's import Syft by running the below cell:

 ::